wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-compliance-for-microsoft-teams/includes/03-create-manage-retention-policies.md

 ## Create a retention policy using PowerShell

-To create and manage retention policies via Exchange PowerShell, you need to use the Security & Compliance Center PowerShell module.
+To create and manage retention policies via Exchange PowerShell, you need to use the Security & Compliance PowerShell module.
 The following cmdlets are available for managing retention policies:

 * [New-RetentionCompliancePolicy](/powershell/module/exchange/new-retentioncompliancepolicy?azure-portal=true)